-CR Designates credit; has no numerical equivalent or grade point value NCR Designates failure; has no numerical equivalent, but has a grade point value of 0 and is included in the GPA calculation SDF Standing deferred (a temporary extension) INC Permanent incomplete; has no numerical equivalent or grade point value WDR Withdrawal without academic penalty AEG May be given to a final year student who, because of illness, has completed at least 60% of the course, but not the whole course, and who would not otherwise be able to convocate; has no numerical equivalent and no grade point value
+NCR Designates failure; has no numerical equivalent, but has a grade point value of 0 and is included in the GPA calculation

+SDF Standing deferred (a temporary extension)

+INC Permanent incomplete; has no numerical equivalent or grade point value

+WDR Withdrawal without academic penalty

+AEG May be given to a final year student who, because of illness, has completed at least 60% of the course, but not the whole course, and who would not otherwise be able to convocate; has no numerical equivalent and no grade point value

-Policy on Assignment Extensions
+Policy on Assignment and Course Extensions

-Late work: Basic Degree students are expected to hand in assignments by the date given in the course outline.
-Under exceptional circumstances a student may request a short extension to be negotiated with the instructor.
-Instructors are not obliged to accept assignments that are late.
-If the instructor chooses to accept an assignment, where an extension has not been requested and approved before the due date, then one percentage point per day will be deducted.
-The absolute deadline for the submission of assignments is the examination day scheduled for the course or the last day of exam week for the semester in which the course is taught, whichever is sooner.
+Assignment Extension (BD).
+Basic Degree students are expected to hand in assignments by the date given in the course outline.
+Under exceptional circumstances a student may request a short extension to be determined with the instructor.
+Instructors are not obliged to approve a request for an extension or accept papers that are late where no extension has been requested.
+If the instructor chooses to accept an assignment, where an extension has not been requested and approved before the due date, then for that assignment one percentage point per late day will be deducted.
+The final deadline for the submission of assignments is the date set by the instructor in the syllabus, the examination day scheduled for the course, or the last day of exam week for the semester in which the course is taught, whichever is sooner.
+If the student fails to submit the assignment by the agreed deadline a mark of zero will be calculated for the assignment.

-Students with documented medical or compassionate difficulties or exceptional reasons (e.g., a death in the family or a serious illness) who are unable to submit their work by the end of the term are requested to consult with their instructor and request an SDF.
-The absolute deadline for obtaining an SDF for the course is the examination day scheduled for the course or the last day of examination week, whichever is sooner.
-An SDF must be requested from the registrar's office no later than the last day of exam week in which the course is taken.
-The SDF, when approved, will have a mutually agreed upon deadline that does not extend beyond one year.
-If a student has not completed work but has not been granted an SDF, a final mark will be submitted calculating a zero for work not submitted.
+Policy on Course Extension (BD) Students with documented medical difficulties or exceptional reasons (e.g., a death in the family or a serious illness) who are unable to submit their work by the end of the term must talk with their instructor and request a course extension.
+The deadline for obtaining a course extension is the examination day scheduled for the course or the last day of examination week, whichever is sooner.
+The course extension, when approved, will have a mutually agreed upon deadline, with an absolute deadline of the last day of the examination week within the twelfth month following the end of the course.
+(The course extension must also be approved by the Basic Degree Director and confirmed by the Registrar.)
+Under extraordinary situations a student may request an extension on the initial extension.
+To do this, students must complete a second course extension form, include sufficient documentation (e.g. a doctor's letter) and receive the approval of both the instructor and the BD director.